 Read Naturally GATE is sold by level.
 The teacher selects the appropriate level for the students.

 Each level includes a book of reproducible masters and a double-purposed teacher’s guide/display book.

 BOOK OF REPRODUCIBLE MASTERS

-24 student booklets each with a high-interest, leveled, nonfiction story include:
+Reproducible masters to make 24 student booklets, each with a high-interest, leveled, nonfiction story.
+Each booklet includes: